esperanca/personal_website/src/pages/about.md

 socialImage: "/images/daniel_souza_photo.jpg"
 ---
-![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *A day in the home office, Tower Hill, London, 2021*
+![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *This picture was taken in Tower Hill, London*

 Design executives and leaders often hire me when they need to scale their design and research teams.
 Or when they need an experienced, hands-on design lead to drive high-stakes projects.